Reading 1187

-Reading 1187 is a camelback 0-4-0 switcher built in 1903 by Baldwin for the Philadelphia and Reading Railroad.
+Reading 1187 is a camelback A-4b class "Switcher" type steam locomotive, built by the Baldwin Locomotive Works for the Philadelphia and Reading Railroad.
 It was primarily used for yard switching services, until 1946, when it was sold to the Colorado Fuel and Iron Company's E&G Brooke Plant as No. 4.
-In 1962, it made its way to the Strasburg Rail Road in Strasburg, Pennsylvania to be used in hauling tourist trains, but due to its small size, it was reassigned to switching passenger cars.
-After being removed from service in 1967, 1187 sat on display at the Railroad Museum of Pennsylvania, before sitting idle at the Strasburg yard.
-In 2020, it was acquired by the Age of Steam Roundhouse, who is currently giving the locomotive a cosmetic stabilization at their location in Sugarcreek, Ohio.
+In 1962, it made its way to the Strasburg Railroad in Strasburg, Pennsylvania to be used in hauling tourist trains, but due to its small size, it was reassigned to switching passenger cars.
+After being removed from service in 1967, No. 1187 sat on display at the Railroad Museum of Pennsylvania, before sitting idle at the Strasburg yard.
+In 2020, it was acquired by the Age of Steam Roundhouse, where it is on static display and awaiting a cosmetic restoration at their location in Sugarcreek, Ohio.

 History

-Original service life
+Revenue service

-In the turn of the 20th century, the Philadelphia and Reading Company designed new classes of steam locomotives with the newly-introduced wootten firebox to burn anthracite coal more easily, as well as to increase the tractive effort and economical reliability.
+In the turn of the 20th century, the Philadelphia and Reading Company designed new classes of steam locomotives with the newly introduced wootten firebox to burn anthracite coal more easily, as well as to increase the tractive effort and economical reliability.
 One of these new classes was the A-4as, which was a class of 0-4-0 camelback switcher locomotives.
-Coming from the Baldwin Locomotive Works in Philadelphia, Pennsylvania, 1187 was the first locomotive of this class to be built in March 1903, with nineteen other A-4as being built that same year.
+Coming from the Baldwin Locomotive Works in Philadelphia, Pennsylvania, No. 1187 was the first locomotive of this class to be built in March 1903, with nineteen other A-4as being built that same year.
 1187 was initially assigned for yard switching services in Reading to push and pull freight cars from one spot to another.

-In 1906, 1187 was modified with a larger tender, an increase in boiler pressure, and was re-classified as an A-4b.
+In 1906, No. 1187 was modified with a larger tender, an increase in boiler pressure, and was re-classified as an A-4b.
 The locomotive was subsequently able to pull longer strings of cars, and the amount of time it operated between refueling was increased.
-In the late 1940s, the RDG began selling off their smaller steam locomotives, and 1187 was sold in 1946 to the Birdsboro E&G Brooke division of the Colorado Fuel and Iron Company, who renumbered it to #4.
+In the late 1940s, the RDG began selling off their smaller steam locomotives, and No. 1187 was sold in 1946 to the Birdsboro E&G Brooke division of the Colorado Fuel and Iron Company, who renumbered it to No. 4.
 There, the locomotive was reassigned to switch hopper cars and gondola cars loaded with steel around the plant's yard.